 How To Identify Over Exfoliated Skin And How To Fix It

 If your skin is feeling really tight and irritated or looks red and dry, chances are you’re over-exfoliating.
 Although, the biggest giveaway is when your face stings when applying another product after exfoliating.
-The most common cause of over-exfoliation is actually the granule scrub exfoliators, which can be really harmful to your skin when they’re overused, resulting in enlarged pores and even breakouts.
+The most common cause of over-exfoliation is actually when too much pressure is applied using granule scrub exfoliators, which can be really harmful to your skin when they’re overused, resulting in enlarged pores and even breakouts.

 Don’t worry though, this doesn’t mean your skin is ruined forever!
 To rebuild your natural epidermal barrier, avoid exfoliating for two to three weeks and make sure you use a gentle cleanser that’s exfoliant-free – many now contain a very low percentage of chemical exfoliators, like 5% glycolic, lactic, citric or salicylic acid.
 If your skin has reached the stage where there’s open pus or even bleeding, try a topical antibiotic, although an appointment with your dermoltoligst is probably the best idea!